plone/documentation/manage/deploying/caching/varnish.rst

 .. note ::

     Some of these examples were written for Varnish 2.x.
-    Varnish 3.x (Feb 2013) has radically altered syntax of VCL language and command line tools, so you might need to adapt the examples a bit.
+    Varnish 3.x (Jun 2011) and Varnish 4.x (Apr 2014) has radically altered syntax of VCL language and command line tools, so you might need to adapt the examples a bit.

 Installation
 ==========================